FAQ's

 Do you accept insurance or FSA/HSA payments?

 I do not bill insurance directly.
-However, many clients successfully use Flexible Spending (FSA) or Health Savings (HSA) accounts to cover massage therapy, especially when it’s recommended by a healthcare provider.
+However, many clients successfully use Flexible Spending (FSA) or Health Savings (HSA) accounts to cover massage therapy, especially when recommended by a healthcare provider.

 I'm happy to provide itemized receipts or session summaries for reimbursement or year-end reporting.